Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 7. "What is your audit pass guarantee?"

-EPC Group guarantees audit readiness for every compliance analytics engagement.
-If a control we implemented fails an audit finding, we remediate at no additional cost.
-Ask any partner if they will make the same commitment.
+EPC Group ensures audit readiness for all compliance analytics projects.
+If a control we implemented does not pass an audit, we will fix it at no extra cost.
+You can ask any partner if they offer the same promise.

 Frequently Asked Questions